Jukes Headset User Manual

 Charging the headsets

-The headsets are charged through a 10 port USB charger included with your order.
+The headsets are charged through a 10 port USB charger included with all packs.
 Plug this USB charger into a standard UK wall plug in a safe and dry space.

 The USB charger can simultaneously charge 10 headsets.
 Whilst charging, the headsets will show a red light.
 Once fully charged the light will go out on the headset.
 Please do not leave headsets on charge permanently as this degrades the battery performance which is not covered by your warranty.